spinicist/riesling/README.md

 RIESLING uses HDF5 (.h5) files as an input/intermediate format and NIFTI (.nii) as a final output.
 To create an example digital phantom, use `riesling phantom`.
 RIESLING will append suffixes to input filenames when writing outputs to indicate which command was executed.

-There are three reconstruction algorithms currently provided in RIESLING - plain root-sum-squares (`riesling rss`), iterative cgSENSE with Töplitz embedding (`riesling toe`), and iterative recon with TGV regularization (`riesling tgv`).
+There are several reconstruction algorithms currently provided in RIESLING - simple non-iterative recon with root-sum-squares channel combination (`riesling rss`), non-iterative recon with self-calibrating sensitivy map extraction (`riesling sense`), iterative cgSENSE with Töplitz embedding (`riesling cg`), and iterative recon with TGV regularization (`riesling tgv`).
+An experimental version of the Non-Uniform Fourier Transform/Direct Summation method (`riesling ds`) is also provided, but not recommended except for curiosity's sake.
+Coil compression via PCA/SVD is also provided (`riesling compress`).

 A demo using the dataset from the [ISMRM CG-SENSE Reproducibility challenge](https://ismrm.github.io/rrsg/challenge_one/) can be found in `examples/rrsg_cgsense`, which includes both conversion to the RIESLING .h5 format and examples of how to run RIESLING.